CDCgov/prime-reportstream/prime-router/docs/proposals/0013-batch-retry.md

 To implement these changes, we would need to
 * determine minimal batching granularity
 * create a cron job that runs at that granularity
-* either cache or dynamically build a directory of which receivers get batches at which time
+* either cache or dynamically build a directory of which receivers get batches at which time (this can be a future phase of this task)
 * when the cron job triggers, add a 'batch' queue message with the name of the receiver
 * rename 'ReceiverEvent' to 'BatchEvent' for clarity (in the codebase - Event.kt)
 * look into the 'at' parameter in batchFunction to determine if it is still needed